Skip to main content

 • car-surfing.

-Employers, contractors, owners of buildings and businesses, councils and schools all have a legal responsibility to protect employees, visitors and the general public from injury from falling objects.
+Employers, contractors, owners of buildings and businesses, councils and schools all have a legal responsibility to protect employees, visitors, and the public from injury from falling objects.

 Examples of accidents from falling objects which can lead to injury claims include: